-“We are in a new golden age of musical theatre in America,” said David Bridel, dean of the School of Dramatic Arts and holder of the Braverman Family dean’s chair.
+“We are in a new golden age of musical theatre in America,” said David Bridel, dean of the School of Dramatic Arts.
 “This new degree, created in partnership with our colleagues here at USC, reflects the full range of what’s possible for the art form and will develop new generations of artists fully prepared to contribute their talents and move their field forward.”

 Although USC has a long, proud history of alumni successes on Broadway (including recent Tony Award nominees Renée Elise Goldsberry, Stark Sands and Charl Brown), this will be the first time the university is offering a degree specifically in musical theatre.